 Tomato yellow leaf curl is a devastating viral disease of tomatoes that made its way to California in 2007.
-Mostly limited to greenhouse environments, this disease can wipe out all of your tomato plants, so you need to know what it looks like.
+Mostly limited to greenhouse environments, this disease can wipe out all of your tomato plants, so you'll want to know what it looks like.

-This disease is spread by whiteflies and leafhoppers, and it is not limited to tomatoes.
-Other members of the nightshade family, such as peppers, can also be infected, as well as beans and many as yet to be identified weeds.
-Most often, the disease is spread through contaminated plants.
+Whiteflies and leafhoppers carry this disease, and it is not limited to tomatoes.
+Other members of the nightshade family, such as peppers, can also be infected, as can beans and many as yet to be identified weeds.
+Most often, the disease spreads through contaminated plants.

 Symptoms of tomato yellow leaf curl

-Infected tomato plants tend to grow unusually upright, while being stunted.
-This occurs because the virus shortens the internodes.
+Infected tomato plants tend to grow unusually upright while being stunted.
+The virus shortens the internodes.
 Internodes are the spaces between the nodes where leaves emerge.
-Shortening the internodes makes the plant look bushier, but not healthier.
+Shortening the internodes makes the plant look bushier but not healthier.
 Tomato leaf curl virus also causes up to 100% flower drop, which means no harvest.
-The most obvious symptom of tomato yellow leaf curl is the leaves.
-Infected leaves are smaller than normal, crinkled, and curled upwards.
+Infected leaves are smaller, crinkled, and curled upwards.
 They also tend to turn yellow at the edges and between the veins.
 Unfortunately, many other viruses have similar symptoms.
-If you believe you have a plant infected with tomato yellow leaf curl, contact your local County Extension Office right away.
+If you believe you have a plant infected with tomato yellow leaf curl, contact your local County Extension Office.